 Of the vermicomposting do’s and don’ts, veggies and fruits are a resounding “DO.”
 Worms will eat any of the following:

 When vermiculture feeding, basically go “green.”
-Worms will eat most anything that you would put in a traditional compost bin such as coffee grounds, crushed eggshells, plant waste, and tea leaves.
-“Green” additions are nitrogen based, but the worm bin also needs “browns” or carbon based items such as shredded newspaper, copy paper, egg cartons and cardboard.
+Worms will eat almost anything that you would put in a traditional compost bin such as coffee grounds, crushed eggshells, plant waste, and tea leaves.
+“Green” additions are nitrogen-based, but the worm bin also needs “browns” or carbon-based items such as shredded newspaper, copy paper, egg cartons, and cardboard.

 Some “DON’TS” in the feeding of worms are:

-Worms will eat tomatoes, but do break down the seed or you will likely have some tomato sprouts in the bin.
-No big deal however, as you can just pull them out.
+Worms will eat tomatoes but make sure to break down the seed or you will likely have some tomato sprouts in the bin.
+No big deal, however, as you can just pull them out.
 The same may occur with potatoes and their eyes spouting before the potato is consumed.
 Meat and dairy are “don’ts,” as they tend to smell quite rancid before they break down completely.
 Also, they attract pests such as fruit flies.